hashicorp/terraform-plugin-framework/docs/design/panic-error.md

 func ValidateValue(t Type, v interface{}) error
 ```

+(Names here are indicative, and not recommendations for a naming pattern.
+Names
+should be context-specific.)

 `NewValue` decided to use panic given the API benefits it conveyed, based on
 the knowledge that panics _only_ happen when the type of `v` is incompatible
 with the `Type` specified.
 In the vast majority of circumstances, `v` will be